-To the Greatest Generation teaching back in the seventies, bomb scares were seen at worst, as a nuisance and at best, as a chance for the staff to catch an extra cigarette break.
+To members of the Greatest Generation who were our teachers back in the seventies, bomb scares were viewed at worst, as a nuisance and at best, as a chance for the staff to catch an extra cigarette break.

 They never bothered to call the cops choosing instead to handpick a team of students to "look for a bomb."
 But who should they pick?
 Certainly not the star athletes, science nerds and valedictorian who were sent out to the parking lot to cower with the rest of the student body.
 The students chosen to comb the roofs for IED's were picked from the bottom of the barrel- the Expendables.